skarllot/zbxlld/docs/keys/network.md

 ﻿# Network

-Returns a list of network interfaces in JSON format.
+The key `network.discovery` returns a list of network interfaces in JSON format.
 Returns all but Loopback and Tunnel interfaces.

 ## Filters